THE MADRID DECLARATION ON SCIENCE DIPLOMACY

 The declaration is intending a truly global reach.If you would like to sign it as well, just send your name, affiliation and motivation to sign to email@example.com!

-Download the Madrid Declaration as pdf.
+The Madrid Declaration as pdf: Download

-Full list of signatories (updated continously)
+Full list of signatories (updated continuously)

 |SIGNATORIES OF THE DECLARATION BY ALPAHBETICAL ORDER